 She shares the stories behind several other historic Hobart buildings, including whitewashed Ingle Hall, which has been part of some shady deals over the years according to records.
 We admire Hobart Town Hall’s Victorian grandeur, and learn how the interior was returned to its former glory in the late 20th century.
 Sadly, being Sunday, we’re not able to go inside and see the grand ballroom, but it sounds like a worthwhile venture for another time.

-Green spaces also feature in the walk.
-St David’s Park was a cemetery until the 1870s.
+Directly across Davey Street from the Club is tranquil St David’s Park, which was a cemetery until the 1870s.
 Jenny points out funerary monuments scattered among the trees.
 She then leads us along the park’s curving walkway, where low stone walls are embedded with scores of old tombstones.
-It’s sobering to think that hundreds of people, including many children, are buried here, just metres from where the Salamanca Market comes alive every Saturday.
+It’s sobering to think that hundreds of people, including many children, are buried here, just metres from where the Salamanca Market takes place every Saturday.

 In Franklin Square, Jenny reveals the unimpeded view to the handsome Greek Revival St George’s Church.
 Its spire was critical to semaphore signalling (as far as the Port Arthur penal settlement) in colonial times, so to this day it would take an act of British Parliament to build a structure blocking the view.